Hailiax/LinkedArray/README.md

 ## Potential Uses:
 Faster than dynamic array at appends/pops
-Can be used for the fastest stack data structure
+Can be used for the fastest stack/queue/etc data structure
 Can be converted (in θ(log n) time) into regular dynamic array for constant time random access

 ## Running Time: